 “It certainly cannot be worse to ride in Oxford than in London, especially London suburbs.
 It’s awful – one wants nerves of iron.
 I don’t wonder now in the least so many women having given up the R.D [Rational Dress] Costume and returned to skirts.
 The shouts and yells of the children deafen one, the women shriek with laughter or groan and hiss and all sorts of remarks are shouted at one, occasionally some not fit for publication.
 One needs to be very brave to stand all that.
 It makes one feel mad and ones ideas of humanity at large sink to a very low standard.”

+While it was dangerous for women to cycle in conventional ordinary fashions, it wasn’t necessarily safer to cycle in more rational dress (such as shorter or not shirt, loosened or not corset and bloomers or knickerbockers).
 For some onlookers, such attired and physically engaged women were seen to have relinquished their feminine roles and responsibilities in exchange for masculine behaviours.
 Reactions oscillated from verbal and sometimes physical abuse to receiving poor service at cafes and inns.

-It takes as its focus the ways in which some women creatively responded to these challenges to their freedom of movement through their clothing, hacking at convention roles and representations in public and exploring new ways of moving in and through public space.
+Bikes & Bloomers explores the socio-materiality of cycle wear in legitimising a new mobile presence for women in outdoor public space and carving out new forms of gendered citizenship in late nineteenth century Britain.
+It takes as its focus the ways in which some women creatively responded to these challenges to their freedom of movement through their clothing, hacking at conventional roles and representations in public and exploring new ways of moving in and through public space.

-This project emerged during my role as a post-doctoral researcher on the ESRC funded Cycling Cultures research project at the University of East London (2010-2011).
+This project emerged during my role as a post-doctoral researcher on the ESRC funded Cycling Cultures research project led by Dr Rachel Aldred at the University of East London (2010-2011).
 This work focused on four relatively high cycling urban areas in the UK (Hull, Hackney, Bristol and Cambridge) to find out why contemporary cycling thrives in particular places.
 It involved a mixed methods approach, featuring ethnography, visual analysis and semi-structured interviews.
 Although it was not a core question, respondents, and particularly women, often talked about what they wore to cycle and the reactions it catalysed from onlookers while on the bike, at work and in social and other public contexts.
 What cyclists wore seemed to matter in terms of carving out a legitimate (social, physical and political) space.
 This grew to become a significant theme in our project.
 For many, cycle wear reflected and produced ideas of being a ‘proper cyclist’ (Aldred 2010), were part of their cycling sensory strategy for dealing with hostile urban environments (Jungnickel and Aldred 2013) and as a way of negotiating work, personal and commuting identities (Aldred 2012).

 Curious about the intersections of gender, cycle wear and public space I sought to locate these findings in a historical context.
-With the question in mind – Why does (women’s) cycle wear (still) matter? – I initially undertook archival research in six key libraries and archives: British Library, Hull History Centre, Hull University, Cycle Touring Club (CTC) Headquarters in Guildford, Manchester Gallery of Costume and the National Cycle Archive at Warwick University.
+With the question in mind – Why does (women’s) cycle wear (still) matter? – we initially undertook archival research in six key libraries and archives: British Library, Hull History Centre, Hull University, Cycle Touring Club (CTC) Headquarters in Guildford, Manchester Gallery of Costume and the National Cycle Archive at Warwick University.
 Materials took the form of newsletters, newspapers, periodicals, personal diaries and correspondence, photographs, advertising campaigns and registered patents.
 Periodicals included The Lady Cyclist (1896-1899), The Queen (1896), The Lady’s Own Magazine (1898), The Hub (1896), The Rational Dress Gazette (1898-1900), The Wheeler (1884-1894) and The CTC Gazette (1888-1898) as well as various newspaper clippings.